kign/c4wa/etc/doc/language.md

 structures (except literal strings, which are zero-terminated `char` arrays); neither arrays nor `struct`s could be assigned to.

-Web Assembly is kind of strict about requiring explicit `return` statement at the end of non-void functions, even if your code is structured in a way that it could never reach the end, and value is ways returned; this requirement is thus passed to code written for `c4wa` (I could perhaps add missing `return` to generated WAT code, but that would risk masking a real problem, so I prefer not to do it).
+If you reach the end of a non-void function without returning a value, this will trigger "RuntimeError: unreachable" in WASM even if return value is never actually used.

 Function declarations (unlike definition) can't have parameter names, only types.